This is our Blog

 Office is like a mirage of so many lives mixing together in a palette of perfectly mixed colours that grace the tapestry of the one of a kind mosaic - An illustration of small pieces of lives brought together to complete the story of a united vision of accomplishing that business target.

 But, well you know what’s the point?
 We are soon going to be replaced by minions of technology sans any emotional shield.
-Sad, there won’t be any heart touching stories to recall in silent moments of precious nostalgia of helping someone or making a difference in someone’s life, the sheer fabric of humanity.
+Sad, there won’t be any heart touching stories to recall in silent moments of precious nostalgia of helping someone or making a difference in someone’s life, the sheer fabric of humanity will falsify.

 Mechanical exercises of frivolous assumptions of work processes will take over the human instinct of justifying real success.
 Will there, then, prevail the shield of human considerations in business transactions, those that compel the seamless progress of instinctive human ingenuity?